nw/varnish/readme.md

 var admin = new varnish.Admin();
 ```

   __Options__:

 - `auth` {String||Buffer} content of secret file for varnish
 - `file` if auth not present will load file contents.
 - `auto connect` {Boolean}

-## Admin.on('connect')
+### Events

-This is event is emitted when the admin instance establishes a socket connection with the admin port.
+- `connect`: when a socket connection has been established with the management port.

-## Admin.on('authenticated')

-Fired when the authentication challenge from the varnish server has been responded to correctly.
+- `authenticated`: when the authentication challenge from management port has been responded to correctly.

-## Admin.on('close')

-Emitted when the connection to the admin port has been closed.
+- `close`: when connection to the admin port has been closed.

-## Admin.on('error')

-Any network related error is emitted here.
+- `error`: any network related error.

-## Admin.connect()

-  Use when `autoconnect` flag == false
+### Errors

 __Command Errors__

 All errors that occur talking directly to the admin port will be handled in a callback and will not emit an `error` event.

-### Errors

 `error instanceof Error` in addition they have the a `code` property.